Smog-Olufolahan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * A script that lists environment variables: printenv
 ## 5. Local variables
 * A script that lists all local variables and environment variables, and functions: set
+## 6. Local variable
+* A script that creates a new local variable: BETTY=Holberton
+  - Name: BETTY
+  - Value: Holberton
+## 7. Global variable